 To go to the online documentation for the emulator, click Documentation.

-To file a bug against the emulator, click File a Bug.
+To file a bug against the emulator, click Send feedback.
+For more information, see how to report emulator bugs.

 |Help > About||